fuze/SOLENG-dashboardModules/README.md

 ```

 ### User Call Stats
 A scrolling list of users and their call statistics.
-This widget replicates the calls by user page in the data.fuze.com frontend
+This widget replicates the calls by user page in the data.fuze.com frontend.
+This widget allows for the displayed columns to be customized.

 #### Associated job:
 - callData